jamtur01/puppet-twitter/README.md

 Requirements
 ------------

+* `oauth`
-* `grackle`
+* `twitter`
 * `puppet`

 Installation & Usage
 --------------------

-1. Install the `grackle` gem on your Puppet master
+1. Install the `oauth` and `twitter` gems on your Puppet master

-    $ sudo gem install grackle
+    $ sudo gem install oauth twitter

+2. Create a new Twitter app [here](http://twitter.com/apps/new).
+Make a note of the consumer key and consumer secret.

+3. Run the `poauth.rb` script and provide the comsumer key and secret from the Twitter application you created in Step 2.
+Go to the URL provided by the script and authorise the Twitter user you wish to tweet your reports with to use this application.
+You will be provided with a PIN number.
+Paste it into the script where you are prompted.
+This will create a file called `twitter.yaml` in your current directory.

+4. Copy `twitter.yaml` into your `/etc/puppet/` directory.

-2. Install puppet-twitter as a module in your Puppet master's module path.
+5. Install puppet-twitter as a module in your Puppet master's module path.

-3. Update the `twitter` variable in the `twitter.rb` file with your twitter connection details.

-4. Enable pluginsync and reports on your master and clients in `puppet.conf`
+6. Enable pluginsync and reports on your master and clients in `puppet.conf`

     [master]
     report = true